ssnseawolf/easydns/README.md

 Machine will reboot with an adblocking DNS server for your network.
 If you need to use a different static IP or configure other options, change it at the top of the script beforehand.

 ## Credit ##
-This software uses the exellent and free [notracking](https://github.com/notracking/hosts-blocklists) blocklist.
+This software uses the exellent [notracking](https://github.com/notracking/hosts-blocklists) blocklist.